juliandegraaf/design-skyfeed/README.md

 # SkyFeed design

 ## Design presentation
 View the original designs here (use keyboard arrows for navigation):
+(In this journey, the fictional SkyFeed user is BrendaTuckson).

 #### Desktop version https://invis.io/2SZA4QQRNMK